Success! TRAVEL24 has been applied to your cart.

 Unfortunately, using an undiluted formulation may not be more effective.
 Instead, it may increase the chances of you experiencing an unpleasant burning sensation upon application, skin irritation, skin discomfort, or even a minor erosion of the skin.
 [7]

-Additionally, you should perform a skin patch test to ensure you're not allergic to any new topical treatment you'll be using on your skin.
+Additionally, you should perform a skin patch test to ensure you're not allergic to any new topical remedy you'll be using on your skin.
 Once you've conducted a simple skin patch test with the diluted ACV solution and ascertained you're not allergic to it, you're good to go.

-People who have utilized this treatment method to combat seborrheic dermatitis or dandruff usually use a ratio of one part vinegar to four parts water.
+People who have utilized this method to combat seborrheic dermatitis or dandruff usually use a ratio of one part vinegar to four parts water.

 Some people transfer the mixture into a spray bottle.
 While taking a shower, they would spray it into their hair and scalp, leaving it on for a few minutes before rinsing it off.
 Alternatively, you could remove the spray bottle from the equation and apply the mixture directly to your scalp.
 Some folks also pair this up with an antifungal or anti-dandruff shampoo.